Cranberry Apple Pie

 - Spoon the filling into the prepared crust.
-Dot the pieces of butter on top of the filling.
+Dot the pieces of cold butter (30 grams/ 2 tablespoons) on top of the filling.
 Place in the refrigerator until ready to add the top crust.

 - Roll out the second piece of dough on a floured surface.
-Cut into 1" - 1 1/2" strips if you would like to make a lattice top, or you can leave it whole.
+Cut into 1 - 1 ½ inch strips if you would like to make a lattice top, or you can leave it whole.
 Once the top crust is ready, remove the pie from the refrigerator and arrange the dough on top.
-Use kitchen scissors to trim the edges about 1/2" large than the pie plate.
+Use kitchen scissors to trim the edges about a ½ inch larger than the pie plate.
 Crimp the edges by folding over and use a fork or your fingers to crimp.
 If you did not make a lattice top, cut 4-5 vents in the top of the crust.

-- For the Egg wash: Whisk the egg together with about 1 tablespoon of water until very well combined.
+- For the Egg wash: Whisk the egg (1) together with the water (1 tablespoon) until very well combined.

-- Lightly brush the top of the pie crust with the egg wash and sprinkle with granulated or turbinado sugar.
+- Lightly brush the top of the pie crust with the egg wash and sprinkle with granulated or turbinado sugar (2 tablespoons).

 - Place the pie on a sheet pan lined with foil (to catch any spillage) and place it on the preheated surface.
 Bake at 400°F/205°C for 30 minutes then turn down the heat to 350°F/175°C and bake for an additional 20-35 minutes until the filling is rapidly bubbling in the center, not just on the edges.
 Watch the crust and lay a piece of foil over the top of the pie once it is finished browning, usually around the 45-minute mark.